wso2-attic/ballerina-integrator/README.md

 ### Deploying locally

-As the first step, you can build Ballerina executable archives (.balx) of the services that we developed above.
+As the first step, you can build Ballerina executable archives (.balx) of the services that you developed above.
 Navigate to `Pass-through-messaging-ballerina-/guide` and run the following command.

 ```bash
    $ ballerina build
 ```

-- Once the .balx files are created inside the target folder, you can run them using the following command.
+Once the .balx files are created inside the target folder, you can run them using the following command.

 ```bash
    $ ballerina run target/<Exec_Archive_File_Name>
 ```

-- The successful execution of a service will show us something similar to the following output.
+The successful execution of a service will show us something similar to the following output.

 ```
    ballerina: initiating service(s) in 'target/passthrough.balx'